Clinical Fellowship Instructors - Overview

 Olympic Sports and Spine Rehabilitation

-Tyrees Marcy graduated a BSPT from Sacramento State University, Sacramento in 1998 and went on to complete a post-graduate certificate in manual therapy from Curtin University, Perth Australia in 2004 and a transitional doctorate degree from A.T.
-Still University in Mesa, AZ in 2010.
+Tyrees Marcy graduated a BSPT from Sacramento State University, Sacramento in 1998 and went on to complete a post-graduate certificate in manual therapy from Curtin University, Perth Australia in 2004 and a transitional doctorate degree in 2010 from A.T.
+Still University in Mesa, AZ.
 She received her certification as an Orthopaedic Certified Specialist in 2010 and re-certification in 2019.
 She completed her training with NAIOMT, graduating from the Fellowship program in 2012 and was granted status as a Fellow of the American Academy of Orthopedic Manual Physical Therapists in 2013.
 Tyrees holds certification as both an APTA CI and Advanced CI and has been mentoring physical therapy students formally since 2009.
 She has been a Clinical Fellowship Instructor for NAIOMT since 2013 and serves as a Teaching Assistant for the 500, 600 and 700 level coursework.

 PT, DPT, OCS, COMT, FAAOMPT, ATC